 Pattern Match Viewer

 Filtering is an important technique for isolating messages in a trace that meet specific filtering criteria.
-However, because the application of filtering is restricted to the domain of individual message values, it cannot expose the context or “sequence” in which events occur across the timeline of a trace.
+However, because the application of filtering is restricted to the domain of individual message values, it cannot expose the context or “sequence” in which events occur across the entire timeline of a trace.
 To enable sequences or patterns of events to be detected, Message Analyzer provides a pattern matching capability that can identify sequential message patterns in a group of messages.
-This pattern detection process is carried out by a Message Analyzer pattern matching engine that provides a fast and easy way to isolate and evaluate this information.
+This pattern detection process is carried out by a Message Analyzer pattern matching engine that provides a fast and easy way for you to isolate and evaluate sequential patterns in your data.
 Pattern matching is a unique addition to the arsenal of Message Analyzer tools that you can use to analyze your message data.

 In Message Analyzer, you can utilize pattern matching functionality by invoking the Pattern Match viewer from the locations described in Session Data Viewer Options.
 This includes specifying the Pattern Match viewer when starting a Data Retrieval Session, starting a Live Trace Session, or when opening it to assess trace results in an Analysis Session.